 Ferry from the end of the track to Cynthia Bay

-We can loan to guests free of charge: Backpacks, Sleeping Bags and Sleeping Mats
+We can hire to guests: Backpacks, Sleeping Bags, Raincoats and Sleeping Mats

 5 nights / 6 days

 7:00 AM Daily

 All guests will be picked up from their Launceston Accommodation @ 0700am